Strategy One: Bank Your Foods

 - A freezer is an investment that will pay for itself: factor out the cost over a year: I recently noticed a 14 cubic foot freezer for $399.
 Over a year, this is $33.25 a month.
 That’s a pizza and tip that might have been avoided if you could pull a meal from the freezer!

 - Factor in savings.
 If your family of four eats 6 ounces each of chicken 2x a week, it will total to 156 pounds a year.
 Chicken breast, at it’s low is $.99 cents a pound, regularly on sale for $1.99 and normally priced at $3.49.
 A freezer, set properly will keep chicken at its peak for at least a year.
-Here are the cost scenarios: At the lowest price, you’d pay $154.44, on the normal sale price, $310.44, and at full price you’d pay $544.44.
-A savings of $390.00 on one item only, the protein for one meal a week.
+Here are the cost scenarios: At the lowest price, you’d pay $154.44, on the normal sale price, $310.44, and at full price, you’d pay $544.44.
+A savings of $390.00 on one item only, the protein only for two meals a week.
 (2013 pricing but the concept remains the same.)

 - If you have a freezer, though, it’s not unreasonable to assume that you might very well be able to procure an even better pricing by buying in bulk, and those items may be already wrapped and portioned.
 Think about proteins from butchers and farmers.
 Even if the pricing is similar the quality may be better.